 And then I realized something important: I had no idea what he was thinking or what was going on in his life.
 He may very well have good reasons for delaying contacting me.
 I had no way of understanding his situation.

-All I could do is be tolerant and patient.
+All I could do is exercise appreciation and patience.
 And this worked.
 I was no longer irritated.
 No more stress-producing anger.
 Unable to know what he would do or why, I could ask him about it, or I could simply stop being concerned about it.
 Take the attitude of what will be, will be.

-I also had the insight that tolerance and patience could be even more helpful to parents than they are to me.
+I also had the insight that appreciation and patience could be even more helpful to parents than they are to me.
 The two behavior patterns are similar but not exactly the same:

-• Tolerance: accepting and enduring something unexpected, inconvenient, or bothersome, such as the behavior of another person.
+- Appreciation: learning about and accepting unexpected, inconvenient, or bothersome events, such as the behavior of another person.

 The best a parent can do is to give them the benefit of the doubt.
 Ask about it, then listen to understand.